 If there are no other PIN elements in the PIN creation request and the PIN creation is successful, the PEMC indicates the PINAPP (PEMC) to be the PEGC.
 The PINAPP who has already had the role of PEMC can also has the role of PEGC.

-If the PEGC is indicated, the PIN server sends PIN client ID (that represents the PEGC), assigned IP address or port number in successful response to PINAPP (PEMC).
+If the PEGC is indicated, the PIN server sends PIN client ID (that represents the PEGC), assigned IP address or port number in successful response to PEMC.
 And, the PIN Server also sends the PEGC information about access control in the response, including:

 - Access control information includes: user name, account, SSID, BSSID.
-All the information is used by PIN elements (PINAPP) in PIN to access 5G or access other application outside of PIN;
+All the information is used by PIN elements in PIN to access 5G or access other application outside of PIN;

 The PIN server or PEMC can decide the access control information in certain PEGC.